Mikejo5000/vsts-docs-pr/docs/pipelines/tasks/package/nuget.md

                 <li>Select this option to use feeds specified in a [NuGet.config](http://docs.nuget.org/Consume/NuGet-Config-File)
                     file you've checked into source control.</li>
                 <li>Credentials for feeds outside this organization/collection can be used to inject credentials you've provided as a [NuGet service connection](../../library/service-endpoints.md#sep-nuget) into your NuGet.config as the build runs.</li>
-::: moniker range="vsts"
-                <li>See the [walkthrough](../../packages/nuget-restore.md) for help using packages from feeds in multiple Azure DevOps organizations.</li>
+                <li>Azure Artifacts users: see the [walkthrough](../../packages/nuget-restore.md) for help using packages from feeds in multiple Azure DevOps organizations.</li>
-::: moniker-end
             </ul>
         </td>
     </tr>